-New England Biolabs has been involved in the discovery and development of high fidelity polymerases for many years.
+New England Biolabs has been involved in the discovery and development of high fidelity polymerases for many years (Table 1).
 Beginning with the discovery of Vent® DNA Polymerase from Thermococcus litoralis in 1990 (1,2), NEB researchers have identified and engineered several high fidelity polymerases – all with differing processivities, speeds and degrees of accuracy.

 New England Biolabs' High-Fidelity DNA Polymerase History

 |Vent® (exo-) DNA Polymerase

 |9°Nm™ DNA Polymerase

 |Phusion® High-Fidelity DNA Polymerase